 Birth Parent Search

-When it comes to a birth parent search, it may be best to call on a genealogy ancestry service to help and support you with your journey in finding birth parents.
+When it comes to a birth father and mother search, it may be best to call on a genealogy ancestry service to help and support you with your journey in finding birth parents.
 RecordClick’s Ancestor Search Specialists, some of whom have first-hand knowledge of adoption, specialize in these sorts of sensitive ancestry searches, and they can definitely help finding your birth parents.

 RecordClick’s genealogical services provide powerful search tools and new ways to search, which respect the privacy of individuals.
 To increase the efficacy in finding birth parents, RecordClick’s professional genealogists use a combination of traditional genealogical research methods in combination with forensic genealogy applications, including DNA genealogy testing.

-Whether you are looking to finding biological parents, finding biological children, locate lost relatives, or discover living relatives, RecordClick’s professional genealogists will handle your case individually, respectfully, and proactively.
+Whether you are looking to finding biological parents, finding biological children, locate lost relatives, or discover living relatives, RecordClick’s genealogy pros will handle your case individually, respectfully, and proactively.

 How Was The Adoption Handled